OceanSTARLab/VSD-FORT/README.md

 #  VSD-FORT: Estimating Channels With Hundreds of Sub-Paths for MU-MIMO Uplink: A Structured High-Rank Tensor Approach

-This is authors' official implementation for the paper:"**Estimating Channels With Hundreds of Sub-Paths for MU-MIMO Uplink: A Structured High-Rank Tensor Approach**"[[IEEE Xplore](https://ieeexplore.ieee.org/document/10663962)].
+This is authors' official implementation for the paper:"**Estimating Channels With Hundreds of Sub-Paths for MU-MIMO Uplink: A Structured High-Rank Tensor Approach**"[[IEEE Xplore](https://ieeexplore.ieee.org/document/10663962)], published in IEEE Signal Processing Letters.

 ## Key Idea